2040 MTP Archive

 Conformity Update & Public Comment Period 2008 Ozone Standard

-A 30-day comment period ending April 8, 2013 was established to receive the public’s input on proposed action to demonstrate that MUMPO’s 2035 Long Range Transportation Plan and 2012-2018 Transportation Improvement Program conform to the new ozone standard (see below for details).
+A 30-day comment period ending April 8, 2013 was established to receive the public’s input on proposed action to demonstrate that CRTPO’s 2035 Long Range Transportation Plan and 2012-2018 Transportation Improvement Program conform to the new ozone standard (see below for details).

 Conformity Analysis and Determination Report for the Metrolina Area:

 In 2012 the National Ambient Air Quality Standard (NAAQS) for 8-hour ozone was revised to reflect improved scientific understanding of the health impacts of this pollutant.
 This is known as the 2008 8-hour ozone NAAQS.
 Effective July 20, 2012, the Environmental Protection Agency (EPA) declared the Charlotte area as being “marginal nonattainment” for the 2008 8-hour NAAQS.
-Federal regulations require MUMPO to demonstrate that its 2012-2018 Transportation Improvement Program (TIP) and 2035 Long Range Transportation Plan (LRTP) conform to the new standard.
+Federal regulations require CRTPO to demonstrate that its 2012-2018 Transportation Improvement Program (TIP) and 2035 Long Range Transportation Plan (LRTP) conform to the new standard.
 There are no TIP or LRTP amendments associated with this conformity determination.

 Final 2008 Ozone Standard Conformity Determination Report (May 29, 2013)